optimizasean/dtg/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dtg.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+If you want to contribute please let me know though either an email or you can just submit a pull request to add anything or open an issue and I can look through it with you!

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Dtg project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/dtg/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Dtg project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/SolarisFlare/dtg/blob/master/CODE_OF_CONDUCT.md).